dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 ```
 For reference, the “&” on end of the command makes it so the script runs in the background; check progress with cmd: `jobs -l` (that’s a lowercase L)

-The output will be a filtered gtf file: "CanFam_filtered.gtf".
+The output will be a filtered gtf file: "*_filtered.gtf".
 The goal of this step is to remove unwanted annotations to make subsequent steps easier in terms of file size.
 The script provided will keep all protein coding annoations as well as other important annotations, such as immunoglobulin genes.
 The mininium recommended filter is to select all protein coding annotations, the inclusion of additional annotations is optional.
 At this point, if there are any additional annotations that are not included in the annotation file, you can `cat` them to include them in the alignment process.

 <br>